-I find that mini cheesecakes are so much easier to make than a full-sized cheesecake.
-There is very little cracking in the middle and no ugly knife crumb situation going on.
+I find that mini cheesecakes are so much easier to make than full-sized cheesecakes.
+There is very little cracking in the middle and no ugly knife-crumb situation going on.
 To ensure perfection, I recommend following these pro tips.

 - Room Temperature Cream Cheese - Cream cheese should always be at room temperature to ensure a consistent creamy texture.
 I find I get the best results if I leave my cream cheese out overnight.

 - Whole Fat Cream Cheese - Cheesecake tastes best with regular cream cheese.

 - Cupcake Liners - Mini cheesecakes are perfect, as long as you use cupcake liners.
 If you do not use cupcake liners, the cheesecake will be hard to release from the mold.
 The result will be a crumbled mess.

 - 12-Count Muffin Pan - I wrote this recipe using a 12-count muffin pan.
 Your cook time will change if you use a smaller (ex.
 24 cups) or larger (ex 6 cups) muffin pan.
 Add less time for a smaller muffin pan and more time for a larger muffin pan.
 The cheesecake is done baking when the edges are firm, and the center wobbles slightly.